Issue #15, 2000

 There are tell-tale signs of when a dancer is on her way out: arriving at work five minutes prior to the beginning of a shift, instead of the half-hour needed to get ready; drinking too early; passing most of the night at the bar; crying onstage.
 For myself, I know the jig is almost up when I come out of the dressing room and instead of trying to identify the man most likely to spend a lot of money, I look for someone I think I can stand to talk to.
 This is the wrong attitude.

 Last night the ache was upon me and I kept searching for, seizing upon, any man who might alleviate some small part of it.
 I walked around the club in several desperate circles, scanning the crowd for someone who seemed strong, smart, competent, gentle, kind.
 There was no one like that anywhere.

 Once again, it’s almost time to go.

 Elissa Wald is a writer, ex-stripper, and long distance runner living in New York City.
-She is the author of the collection Meeting the... read more
+She is the author of Meeting the Master (1996),... read more